dalmo1991/superflexPy/doc/components.rst

 defines how the incoming fluxes have to be aggregated (summed) to feed the downstream element.

-Looking at the picture, the element E3 takes three fluxes as input: in order, red, black, and blue.
-The red flux comes from both upstream elements; the black flux comes only from E1; the blue flux comes only from E2.
+Looking at the picture, E3 receives 3 input fluxes, which are indexed based on their order: red (index 0), black (index 1), and blue (index 2).
+The red flux comes from both upstream elements (index 0 and 1, respectively); the black flux comes only from E1 (index 1); the blue flux comes only from E2 (index 2).
+This information is represented by the direction matrix D, which is represented as

-The direction matrix for the junction in the picture is:
+follows:

 .. math::
    D=